Performance characterisation of the Hamamatsu R760 photomultiplier tube for the PLUME detector: Photomultiplier tube characterisation

 \subsection{Linearity}

 The linearity of a PMT characterises its ability to produce an output signal, either in terms of anode current or integrated charge, that is proportional to the number of photoelectrons generated at the photocathode, and hence to the intensity of the incident light, within a given dynamic range.
 In the PLUME detector, the modules are exposed to pulsed light signals produced by particles originating from the LHCb experiment interaction point.
 Under these conditions, deviations from linearity arise primarily from space-charge effects in the last dynode stages and at the anode, which limit the charge amplification at high signal intensities.
-Although the luminosity measurement algorithm is, in principle, robust against such non-linear effects, they can still affect the detection efficiency of individual modules and introduce biases in the measured luminosity.
+The luminosity measurement algorithm is based on the logZero method~\cite{LHCb:2014set}, which exploits the Poisson statistics of bunch crossings with no signal above threshold.
+While this method is in principle robust against non-linear effects, they can still alter the detection efficiency of individual modules and introduce biases in the measured luminosity.
 It is therefore essential to characterise the linearity of each detection module and to operate the PMTs within their linear response regime.

 The linearity is studied at two different supply voltages: the voltage corresponding to a gain of $1.5\times10^5$ (approximately 650~V) for each PMT, and a voltage 400~V higher, representative of the conditions expected at the end of Run~4.
 For each voltage, measurements are performed at five different light intensities.
 The attenuation at each step is chosen such that the light intensity is approximately halved with respect to the previous setting.
 The integrated charge collected by the PMT is measured for each configuration by recording $10^4$ events, from which the average integrated charge, $Q$, is computed.
 The expected integrated charge, $Q_\mathrm{exp}$, is obtained by rescaling the charge measured in SPE regime, denoted as $Q_\mathrm{ref}$, by the ratio of the light intensity at the given operating point, $P$, to the reference light intensity, $P_\mathrm{ref}$: